tschf/oracle-db-book/PLSQL/concepts/advanced_objects.md

 /
 ```

 Both object tables and objects as a column support regular insertion and querying by constructing the object type.
-When querying the object table can just reference individual fields as if they were regular columns.
+When querying, the object table can just reference individual fields as if they were regular columns.

 ```sql
 --object table